 NEW SECTION.
 Section 7.
 Remedy for violations.
-Any person whose constitutional rights protected under [sections 1 through 7] that are denied, diminished, or intentionally WRONGFULLY delayed has a cause of action against any private entity or employee of any private entity, BY the state of Montana or a subdivision of the state, including local government, or an employee of the state of Montana or subdivision of the state, including local government, who denied, diminished, or intentionally delayed these rights or who was responsible for the denial, diminishment, or intentional delay HAS A CAUSE OF ACTION.
-A cause of action must be filed in district court.
-If a person asserting a denial, diminishment, or intentional WRONGFUL delay of rights prevails, the person must be awarded reasonable costs and attorney fees and damages.
+Any person whose constitutional rights protected under [sections 1 through 7]that are denied, diminished, or intentionallywRONGFULLYdelayed has a cause of action againstany private entity or employee of any private entity, BYthe state of Montana or subdivision of the state, including local government, or an employee of the state of Montana or subdivision of the state, including local government, whodenied, diminished, or intentionally delayed these rights or who was responsible for the denial, diminishment, or intentional delayhas a Cause of action.
+A cause of action must be filled in district court.
+If a person asserting a denial, diminishment, or intentionallymRONGFUL delay of rights prevails, the personmust be awarded reasonable costs and attorney fees and damages.
+Any Person That SUFFERS DEPRIVATION OF RIGHTS ENUMERATED UNDER [SECTIONS 1 THROUGH 6] HAS A CAUSE OF ACTION AGAINST ANY GOVERNMENTAL ENTITY, AS DEFINED IN 2-9-101.
+THE CAUSE OF ACTION MUST BE FILED IN DISTRICT COURT.
+IF A PERSON ASSERTING A DEPRIVATION OF RIGHTS PREVAILS, THE PERSON MAY BE AWARDED REASONABLE COSTS, ATTORNEY FEES AND DAMAGES.

-- Section 8.
-Section 45-3-111, MCA, is amended to read: - "45-3-111.
+Section 8.
+Section 45-3-111, MCA, is amended to read:

+"45-3-111.
 Openly carrying weapon -- display -- exemption.
-(1) Any person who is not otherwise prohibited from doing so by federal or state law may openly carry a weapon and may communicate to another person the fact that the person has a weapon. - (2) If a person reasonably believes that the person or another person is threatened with bodily harm, the person may warn or threaten the use of force, including deadly force, against the aggressor, including drawing or presenting a weapon. - (3) This section does not limit the authority of the board of regents or other postsecondary institutions to regulate the carrying of weapons, as defined in 45-8-361(5)(b), on their campuses."
+(1) Any person who is not otherwise prohibited from doing so by federal or state law may openly carry a weapon and may communicate to another person the fact that the person has a weapon.

+- (2) If a person reasonably believes that the person or another person is threatened with bodily harm, the person may warn or threaten the use of force, including deadly force, against the aggressor, including drawing or presenting a weapon. - (3) This section does not limit the authority of the board of regents or other postsecondary institutions to regulate the carrying of weapons, as defined in 45-8-361(5)(b), on their campuses."

-- Section 9.
-Section 45-8-316, MCA, is amended to read: - "45-8-316.
+Section 9.
+Section 45-8-316, MCA, is amended to read:

+- "45-8-316.
 Carrying concealed firearms -- exemption.
-(1) A person who carries or bears concealed upon the individual's person a firearm shall be punished by a fine not exceeding \$500 or by imprisonment in the county jail for a period not exceeding 6 months, or both. - (2) A person who has previously been convicted of an offense, committed on a different occasion
+(1) A person who carries or bears concealed upon the individual's person a firearm shall be punished by a fine not exceeding \$500 or by imprisonment in the county jail for a period not exceeding 6 months, or both. - (2) A person who has previously been convicted of an offense, committed on a different occasion than the offense under this section, in this state or any other jurisdiction for which a sentence to a term of imprisonment in excess of 1 year could have been imposed and who carries or bears concealed upon the individual's person a firearm shall be punished by a fine not exceeding \$1,000 or be imprisoned in the state prison for a period not exceeding 5 years, or both. - (3) This section does not apply to a person eligible to possess a firearm under state or federal law."